redgeneLauren/HTMLcourse-sample/Content/EdittedBasicPageStructures.facts.md

 `Hypertext` refers to the way web pages are linked together.

-HTML is composed of elements that structure the webpage and define its content
+HTML is composed of elements that structure the webpage and define its content.

-1. Tags and Element

-- Tags are element names enclosed in angle brackets `<>`.
+Tags are element names enclosed in angle brackets `<>`.

-- The opening tag `<>` starts an HTML element and the closing tag `</>` ends the HTML `element`.
+The opening tag `<>` starts an HTML element and the closing tag `</>` ends the HTML `element`.

-- Closing tag has a forward slash character `/` after the left angle bracket `<`.
+Closing tag has a forward slash character `/` after the left angle bracket `<`.

-- An `element` is a unit of content in an HTML document formed by HTML tags and text or media it contains.
+An `element` is a unit of content in an HTML document formed by HTML tags and text or media it contains.

-- Contents are texts or other elements contained between the opening and closing tags of an HTML element.
+Contents are texts or other elements contained between the opening and closing tags of an HTML element.

 Code:
 ```html